cn0047/stash/ed/sh/docker/README.md

 Container - (an instance of an image) OS Process namespace, also it's loosely isolated environment.
 Containers are lightweight because they don’t need the extra load of a hypervisor, but run directly within the host machine’s kernel.

-<br>Container is not VM: VM uses hypervisor(hyperkit or virtualbox) but docker not,
+Hypervisor (supervisor of the supervisors) - kind of emulator (software, firmware or hardware) that creates and runs VM.

-VMs use a separate kernel to run the OS, In Docker containers share same kernel.
+Container is not VM: VM uses hypervisor(hyperkit or virtualbox) but docker not, VMs use a separate kernel to run the OS, In Docker containers share same kernel.
 VMs - houses, docker containers - apartments.
 <br>Containers should be ephemeral (can be stopped and destroyed and a new one built and put in place).